First Results from the JWST Early Release Science Program Q3D: AGN Photoionization and Shock Ionization in a Red Quasar at $z = 0.4$: Abstract

 \subsection{Optical Integrated Spectrum Analysis}

 We employ the \pyqsofit\footnote{\url{https://github.com/legolason/PyQSOFit}} code (v2.0) developed by \citet{guo2018} to fit the optical nuclear spectrum obtained from SDSS.
 The fitting procedure is conducted in the rest frame using a $\chi^{2}$-based methodology.
-Following the modeling of the continuum through a third order polynomial function and the subsequent subtraction of the continuum emission and an optical FeII template included in the package, we proceed to model the emission lines, including H$\alpha$ and H$\beta$, utilizing a combination of narrow and broad Gaussian components.
+The continuum is modeled using a third-order polynomial function.
+During the continuum fitting, all major emission line regions are masked to prevent contamination of the continuum model by line emission, with the continuum fit performed over the remaining spectral regions.
+A UV-optical FeII emission template from \citet{boro92} is simultaneously fitted and subtracted along with the continuum.
+We then proceed to model the emission lines, including H$\alpha$ and H$\beta$, utilizing a combination of narrow and broad Gaussian components.
 Within the H$\alpha$+\nii+\sii\ complex, all forbidden lines and the narrow component of H$\alpha$ have the same velocity centroids and widths.
-Broad components like H$\alpha$ and H$\beta$ vary independently.
-For accurate flux scaling, fixed flux ratios are enforced where appropriate, such as between \oiii$\lambda$4959 \AA\ and \oiii$\lambda$5007 \AA.
-The results are shown in Figure \ref{fig:sloanspec}, with the uncertainties determined through a Monte Carlo procedure.
+Broad components like H$\alpha$ and H$\beta$, which originate from the broad-line region, vary independently.
+For accurate flux scaling, fixed flux ratios are enforced where appropriate, such as for \oiii$\lambda$4959 \AA\ and for \oiii$\lambda$5007 \AA\ and \nii$\lambda$6548 \AA\ and \nii$\lambda$6584 \AA.

+The fitting results are shown in Figure \ref{fig:sloanspec} and the best-fit parameters per emission line is given in Table \ref{tab:pyqsofit_lines}, with the uncertainties determined through a Monte Carlo procedure over 200 realizations.
+While the model provides a good overall match to the observed spectrum, some limitations remain in fitting specific components.
+In particular, the shifted component of H$\beta$ and the redshifted components of the \oiii\ doublet appear slightly under-represented in intensity, causing a minor underestimation of the \oiii\ peak.
+We investigate increasing the intensity of these components to better match the observed peaks; however, this leads to a poorer overall fit.
+This limitation likely arises from the relatively simple model adopted, which uses a minimal number of Gaussian components to avoid overfitting.
+Although a more complex model might yield a closer match, it also introduces additional free parameters without strong justification from the data, and thus we refrain from this approach.